PaloAltoNetworks/SkilletBuilder/docs/reference_examples/metadata_attributes.rst

 ~~~~~~~~~~

   The `collection` label is used to group like Skillets.
 A skillet may belong to multiple collections.
 The collection
   label value is a list of collection to which the skillet belongs.
+Skillets with no `collection` label will be placed
+  in the *Unknown* Collection.

 .. code-block:: yaml